alexAubin/customMidiController/README.md

 You might also be interested in keeping the [Atmega pin map](./doc/pinsAtmega328.png) around, it's always handy at some point.

+I suggest this order when soldering :
+1. The socket for the chip, around the middle of your board ;
+2. The crystal and the two 22pF capacitors ;
+3. The 100 nF capacitor, near the crystal ;
+4. The two 68Ω and zener diodes for D+/D- ;
+5. The switches and pull-up resistors ;
+6. The 4.7μF capacitor ;
+7. The USB cable (and other wires) ;

 PLEASE NOTE that I did not include any protection in my design.
 It's essentially because the board is not meant to have any 9V around that could inadvertently damage the USB ports it's plugged in.
 There's still a risk of short between GND